Unity-Technologies/com.unity.cinemachine/README.md

       * Create a branch in Ono, based on the latest branch this package must be compatible with (trunk, or release branch)
       * If your package contains **EditorTests**:
-        * In in [root]\Tests\EditorTests, create a new EditorTest Project (For new packages) or use an existing project (For new versions of existing package).
+        * In [root]\Tests\EditorTests, create a new EditorTest Project (for new packages) or use an existing project (for new versions of existing package).
       * If your package contains **PlaymodeTests**:
-        * In in [root]\Tests\PlaymodeTests, create a new PlaymodeTest Project (For new packages) or use an existing project (For new versions of existing package).
+        * In [root]\Tests\PlaymodeTests, create a new PlaymodeTest Project (for new packages) or use an existing project (for new versions of existing package).
       * Modify the project’s manifest.json file to include the staging version of the package (name@version).
       * Commit your branch changes to Ono, and run all Windows & Mac Editor/PlayMode tests (not full ABV) in Katana.
       * Once the tests are green on Katana, create a PR with the changed manifest and add `Latest Release Manager` as a reviewer
-  2. Make sure you’ve taken care of all checklist items on the package publishing form, and [Submit your package publishing request to Release Management](https://docs.google.com/forms/d/e/1FAIpQLSdSIRO6s6_gM-BxXbDtdzIej-Hhk-3n68xSyC2sM8tp7413mw/viewform).
+  2. Make sure you’ve completed all checklist items on the package publishing form, and [Submit your package publishing request to Release Management](https://docs.google.com/forms/d/e/1FAIpQLSdSIRO6s6_gM-BxXbDtdzIej-Hhk-3n68xSyC2sM8tp7413mw/viewform).

 **At this point release management will validate your package content, and check that the editor tests are passed before promoting the package to production.**

-Once the package is in production, one more PR is required to complete your package publishing:
+Once the package is in production, one more PR is required to complete package publishing:
 1. In your existing branch, change the test project manifest to point to your production package by removing the following line ``"registry": "http://staging-packages.unity.com"``
 2. If your package is meant to ship with a release of the editor (default package), follow these steps:
       * Modify the in editor manifest (_[root]\External\PackageManager\Editor\Manifest.json_) to include your package in the list of dependencies.
       * Create a PR update with the editor manifest changes, add both `Latest Release Manager` and  `Trunk Merge Queue` as reviewers.
-      * Sit back, relax, your work is done!